AngelaSo/floattutorial/README.md

 Challenge 4: Image Gallery using the and concept from #2 create a 9 item 3x3 grid same inner look for the 'figure' with 20px of space between elements.

 Challenge 5: Create a page with a 960px container centered.
 It will contain an article with a title, date and author by line.
 THe article with have >3 paragraphs.
 The end of the article will have a navigation with previous and next links.
 The previous link should be on the left, and the next link will be on the right.
 The prev/next links will have .25em 20px padding, a background color, and a hover background/link color.
 They will be on the same exact line.

+Challenge 6: Floating a Scaleable Drop Cap
+In a fixed container (960px) create one paragraph.
+The first letter of this paragraph should be a "drop cap" with a height of exactly 3 line-heights.
+Refer to this image: https://www.dropbox.com/s/opqqisf91shtj0z/Screenshot%202014-07-10%2011.21.59.png .